MohannadEhabBarakat/Nasa-Space-Apps-2018/README.md

 # NasaSpaceApp2018
-This is a randome repo which was created during the competion.
+This is a randome repo which was created during the competition.
 Just *ignore* it